google-marketing-solutions/web-vitals-gtm-template/README.md

     + [Interaction to next Paint (INP)](https://web.dev/inp/)
     + [First Contentful Paint (FCP)](https://web.dev/fcp/)
     + [Time to First Byte (TTFB)](https://web.dev/ttfb/)
-- **Event name:** Per default for every push of web vitals data into the [data layer](https://developers.google.com/tag-platform/tag-manager/datalayer) of Google Tag Manager an event property with the name "webVitals" will be added.
+- **Event name:** Per default for every push of web vitals data into the [data layer](https://developers.google.com/tag-platform/tag-manager/datalayer) of Google Tag Manager an event property with the name "web_vitals" will be added.
 If you want to rename that event name, you can configure it here.

 After your customization add the "All Pages" trigger to the Tag.